Back to Blog

 ItemAmount

-A turnover ratio exceeding 100% indicates that most holdings are being frequently replenished, but it doesn't necessarily mean every holding has been replaced.
+A turnover ratio exceeding 100% indicates that the fund has replaced its entire portfolio, or more, during the year.
+However, it doesn't necessarily mean every holding has been replaced.
+Some holdings might be traded multiple times, while others remain untouched.

 Interpreting Turnover Levels